strategy-coach/workspaces-host/README.md

 - We use [pkgx](https://pkgx.sh) and its _Shell Integration_ plus `dev` modes
   for typical tools isolation.
 - We use [mise](https://mise.jdx.dev/) for complex tools.
+- We use [SDKMAN!](https://sdkman.io/) for Java and its ecosystem SDKs.
 - We use [deno](https://deno.land) for custom scripting and `dax` command runner to execute tasks.
 We favor `deno` over `make` for new packages but `make` is still a great tool for legacy requirements.
 If we create complex scripts that